gcclinux/easyweather/README.md

-# weatherAPI
+# EASYWEATHER

+This application / code is currently still working progress several know facts still to be corrected and completed.

 **New Weather collector that get weather data from weather.com and openweathermap.org**

-This weatherCollect application will collect the weather data from either or both above data source and store it in a PostgreSQL database.
+This easyweather application will collect the weather data from either or both above data source and store it in a PostgreSQL database.

 Requires: APIKEY from either or both Weather Sites